JadedDragoon/RandomSim/README.md

 ## Installation:

+Node.js 8.11.1 or newer is required to run RandomSim.
+You may download it from the [Node.js site](https://nodejs.org/en/download/) or install it via package manager.
+Once installed run `node --version` from a command prompt/terminal to ensure your installed version is recent enough.

 First, download and extract [the latest release](https://github.com/JadedDragoon/RandomSim/releases) into it's own folder.
 Windows users should download the "zip" version.

 Then, at a command prompt/terminal, change to the folder you extracted RandomSim into and run `bash npm install -P`.
 This will download and install all required dependencies.
 On linux/bsd you will also have to `chmod +x randsim.sh` to make the start script executable.